volcengine/terraform-provider-volcengine/website/docs/r/vke_node_pool.html.markdown

 * `instance_type_ids` - (Required, ForceNew) The InstanceTypeIds of NodeConfig.
 * `security` - (Required) The Security of NodeConfig.
-* `subnet_ids` - (Required, ForceNew) The SubnetIds of NodeConfig.
+* `subnet_ids` - (Required) The SubnetIds of NodeConfig.
 * `additional_container_storage_enabled` - (Optional, ForceNew) The AdditionalContainerStorageEnabled of NodeConfig.
-* `auto_renew_period` - (Optional, ForceNew) The AutoRenewPeriod of PrePaid instance of NodeConfig.
+* `auto_renew_period` - (Optional) The AutoRenewPeriod of PrePaid instance of NodeConfig.
 Valid values: 1, 2, 3, 6, 12.
 Unit: month. when InstanceChargeType is PrePaid and AutoRenew enable, default value is 1.
-* `auto_renew` - (Optional, ForceNew) Is AutoRenew of PrePaid instance of NodeConfig.
+* `auto_renew` - (Optional) Is AutoRenew of PrePaid instance of NodeConfig.
 Valid values: true, false. when InstanceChargeType is PrePaid, default value is true.
 * `data_volumes` - (Optional, ForceNew) The DataVolumes of NodeConfig.
+* `ecs_tags` - (Optional) Tags for Ecs.
 * `image_id` - (Optional, ForceNew) The ImageId of NodeConfig.
 * `initialize_script` - (Optional) The initializeScript of NodeConfig.
 * `instance_charge_type` - (Optional, ForceNew) The InstanceChargeType of PrePaid instance of NodeConfig.
 Valid values: PostPaid, PrePaid.
 Default value: PostPaid.
+* `name_prefix` - (Optional) The NamePrefix of NodeConfig.
-* `period` - (Optional, ForceNew) The Period of PrePaid instance of NodeConfig.
+* `period` - (Optional) The Period of PrePaid instance of NodeConfig.
 Valid values: 1, 2, 3, 4, 5, 6, 7, 8, 9, 12, 24, 36.
 Unit: month. when InstanceChargeType is PrePaid, default value is 12.
 * `system_volume` - (Optional, ForceNew) The SystemVolume of NodeConfig.

 The `security` object supports the following: